The Racial Wealth Gap & The Role of Youth Financial Education

-Amid financial stress and growing disparities, students and teachers say financial education is increasingly relevant.
+Amid financial stress and growing disparities, students and teachers say financial education programs are increasingly relevant.

 Based on recent EVERFI teacher and student survey responses, a sizeable portion of both students and teachers reported to be more concerned about students’ financial futures now than they were before the pandemic.
 Nearly all students and teachers also agreed that financial education is as relevant, if not more relevant, than it was earlier this year.

 - 34% of students are more concerned about their financial future today.
 (An additional 50% are just as concerned.)

 - 40% of teachers list financial insecurity among the most pressing topics for their students, second only to mental health and the effects of social media.

 - 90% of students say financial education is as relevant to them today as it was before the pandemic.

 - 99% of teachers say financial education is as relevant today as it was before the pandemic.
 (Of those, 61% rate it as more relevant.)

 It is with all of these financial concerns, and more, that students, teachers, and families have been asked to return to school.
 While the return to in-person instruction presents logistical challenges, it also provides an opportunity to continue to engage youth in a critical conversation about personal finance, all at a time when remote learning resources and financial education are more critical than ever before.

 The Importance of Financial Education for LMI Communities